microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-01.md

 ## Notes & Guidance

-For this section, there are 2 main concepts that the particpants need to be able to showcase and articulate:
+For this section, there are 2 main concepts that the participants need to be able to showcase and articulate:

 1. __Proper setup of the environment__<br>
    a.
 They should decide on a Resource Group within one user's subscription.<br>